bitwiseworks/python-os2/Doc/library/mmap.rst

       use of this call there is no guarantee that changes are written back before the object is destroyed.
-If *offset* and *size* are specified, only changes to the given range of bytes will be flushed to disk; otherwise, the whole extent of the mapping is flushed.
+If *offset* and *size* are specified, only changes to the given range of bytes will be flushed to disk; otherwise, the whole extent of the mapping is flushed.  *offset* must be a multiple of the :const:`PAGESIZE` or :const:`ALLOCATIONGRANULARITY`.

       **(Windows version)** A nonzero value returned indicates success; zero indicates failure.